DataDog/documentation/content/en/developers/marketplace.md

 * You can create dashboards and monitors directly in your sandbox account and export them as JSON files.
 * See our [Dashboarding Best Practices][26] document for details.

-#### Logo
+#### Logos

-* Consists of an SVG, which our DesignOps team implements throughout the Datadog app for both light and dark modes.
+* Consists of at least one SVG, which our DesignOps team implements throughout the Datadog app for both light and dark modes.
+Logo SVG files can be added to the `assets` directory, or you can place them in a `logos` sub-directory under `assets`.
 * **Note:** Technology Partners are responsible for the licensing of the logos they submit.

 #### Changelog.md